Native Dynamic SQL

 What is Static SQL?

-As the name suggests any SQL statement which does not change during the runtime and remains fixed is called a static SQL statement.
+As the name suggests any SQL statement which does not change during the runtime is called a static SQL statement.

 The advantage of Static SQL statements is that we already know whether all the depended objects over which we are writing the statement are present or not.
-And the biggest advantage of Static SQL statements is that we hardcode them into our application thus we can tune them for optimal performance.
+Another advantage of Static SQL statements is that we hardcode them into our application.
+Thus we can tune them for optimal performance.

 Now that we have learnt what Static SQL is, let’s see what is dynamic SQL?